Trek the Selvaggio Blu Trail in Sardinia

 Hiking

 Rise early and get ready to tackle the next exhilarating stage of the Selvaggio Blu.
 You'll cross some difficult terrain, which includes a section of abseiling (23m).
-It is, however, incredibly beautiful as you'll explore some of the hidden gems of Sardinia's East coast and experience its primordial beauty.
-You'll be tackling exposed passages with dizzying views over the emerald sea, glimpsing unforgettable views of limestone cliffs and white beaches.
+It is, however, incredibly beautiful as you'll explore some of the hidden gems of Sardinia's east coast and experience its primordial beauty.
+You'll be traversing exposed passages with dizzying views over the emerald sea, glimpsing unforgettable views of limestone cliffs and white beaches.
 Tonight, you'll set camp near Su Padente Canyon and celebrate your efforts with a fantastic meal in the wilderness.

 Day 6